LELEC210X/LELEC210X/README.md

 You are still encouraged to read through all the other sections!

-Then, we recommend you to read the excellent
-[Mergin vs. rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)
+Then, we also recommend you to read the excellent [Mergin vs. rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) ([French version](https://www.atlassian.com/fr/git/tutorials/merging-vs-rebasing)) guide from Atlassian.
-([French version](https://www.atlassian.com/fr/git/tutorials/merging-vs-rebasing))
-guide from Atlassian.
 This will be important when you will need to synchronize changes